Ensure that your disaster plan considers the following topics.

 - Secure each cylinder to prevent movement and leakage.
-"Secured" means that that the cylinder is not free to move when the vehicle or train is in motion.
+"Secured" means that the cylinder is not free to move when the vehicle or train is in motion.
 Each cylinder should be equipped with a valve protection cap.

 - Never store or secure oxygen cylinders or other medical support equipment in the aisle.
 Make sure that the seating of the passenger requiring oxygen does not restrict access to exits or use of the aisle.